dvlukyanov/FedHH/README.md

 python utils/data_db_reader.py export [category_file] --out_dir [category_directory_extracted] --flat
 ```

-Randomly pick N images from each category, label them and save in a new directory.<br/>
+Randomly pick N images from each category, label them and save into a new directory.<br/>
 Each original category directory should be within a common one.
 E.g.,<br/>

 data<br/>